andy071545/AI-Productivity-Assistant/README.md

 the following prompt was typed in to produce it.
 Build a modern, responsive web application called “AI Workplace Productivity Assistant” that helps professionals automate daily work tasks using AI.

-The application should has a clean, professional UI with a dashboard layout, sidebar navigation, and interactive components.
+The application has a clean, professional UI with a dashboard layout, sidebar navigation, and interactive components.

 Core Features:
 Smart Email Generator (tone + audience-based)